 Doug Huggon, a Life Member of Penrith Swimming Club, said, “Many local people still have fond memories of ‘going for a cool dip’ at Frenchfield.
 Penrith Swimming Club was one of the first known school swimming providers, spearheaded by the legendary “Jenny Birtle” to create a water safe community that inspired the opening of the towns indoor pool in the 70s.
 We are incredibly proud of the indelible legacy Penrith Swimming Club, and its members have created.”

-The 26th July is a celebration; a celebration that if you dare to dream, you must do your best to fulfil it.
-Simpson Yeates, a pioneer and inspiration to us all.
-While he tested the limits of his imagination - our swimmers have continuously pushed the boundaries of human endeavour.
-Logic defying performances have focused our community not on what holds you back, but on what motivates and pushes you forward.
-You have shown that with a strong mind and even stronger heart, you can achieve incredible feats.
+Luke Brown, Coach and Committee Member at Penrith Swimming Club, said, “While Alderman Simpson Yeates tested the limits of his imagination - our swimmers have continuously pushed the boundaries of human endeavour.
+Logic defying performances have focused our community not on what holds you back but on what motivates and pushes you forward.
+Penrith swimmers have shown that with a strong mind and even stronger heart, you can achieve incredible feats.”